flyteorg/flyte/rsts/deployment/cluster_config/flyteadmin_config.rst

   {}

-container string
+container (string)
 --------------------------------------------------------------------------------

-**Description**: Initial container (in s3 a bucket) to create -if it doesn't exist-.'
+Initial container (in s3 a bucket) to create -if it doesn't exist-.'

 **Default Value**: